yahoojapan/hosted-danger/docs/launch_server.md

      -p 80:80 -v [Path to the]/config.yaml:/opt/hd/config.yaml --name hosted-danger-container hosted-danger
 ```

-If you see the below log, it's successfully launched.
+If you could see the below log, it's successfully launched.
 ```bash
 > docker logs -f hosted-danger-container